-Tom Brady is a 43 superstar quarterback of the NFL, who decided to take the long term view at 26.
-Luckily by studying these few outliers, science is starting to catch up and we now have a better of what we need to be doing to ensure we can continue to enjoy our sports well into our old age and even how to reverse a lot of the damage we've done previously, so we can build optimal health and fitness which will enable us to keep on kitesurfing until we're a ripe old age.
+Tom Brady is a 43 year old, superstar quarterback of the NFL, who decided to take the long term view at 26 in a sport where the average career length is just 3 years.

+Luckily by studying outliers like Tom, science is starting to catch up and we now have a better idea of what we need to be doing to ensure we can continue to enjoy our sports well into our old age and even how to reverse a lot of the damage we've done previously.
+Allowing us to build optimal health and fitness and keep on doing the things we LOVE long after what has been considered possible.